English Royal Renaissance: 3 Days in London Itinerary

 Portobello Market

-After enjoying your brunch, walk south down Ledbury Road, turn right onto Chepstow Villas and after walking for a total of 6 minutes you’ll experience a mile of hustle, haggle, color, and energy at Portobello Road Market!
-This iconic street market is really a combination of several markets in one, offering cooked meals, fruit and veggies, fashion and clothing, bric-a-brac, arcade, and antique vendors on various days of the week.
+Walk south down Ledbury Road, turn right onto Chepstow Villas, and after walking for a total of 6 minutes experience a mile of hustle, haggle, color, and energy at Portobello Road Market!
+This iconic street market combines several trades into one, offering cooked meals, fruit and veggies, fashion and clothing, bric-a-brac, arcade, and antique vendors on various days of the week.

-Closed on Sundays, Portobello Market is open the rest of the week, but you should prioritize visiting on Saturday since this is when the market is in full swing and all the resident vendors from each category are present.
-Self-described as the “World’s Largest Antiques Market,” I was particularly keen to find some vintage jewelry and antique china, walking away with some new silver rings and a tea cup candle!
+Closed on Sundays, Portobello Market is open the rest of the week—prioritize visiting on Saturday since the market is in full swing with all resident vendors from each category present.
+Self-described as the “World’s Largest Antiques Market,” I was particularly keen to find vintage jewelry and antique china, walking away with some new silver rings and a tea cup candle!

 Pro Tip:

-Given the large crowds filling Portobello Road to the brim, petty thieves and pickpockets are also common fixtures of Portobello Market.
-Be sure to stay diligent, keep an eye on your phone, and wear any bags across your body instead of just hanging them off your shoulder.
+Given large crowds fill Portobello Road to the brim, petty thieves and pickpockets are also common fixtures.
+Stay diligent, keep an eye on your phone, and wear bags across your body instead of hanging them off your shoulder.

 Hyde Park

-Once you’ve finished scouring the market for antique treasures, it’s time to escape the buzzing crowds with a jaunt through Hyde Park.
+Escape the buzzing crowds with a jaunt through Hyde Park.
 Walk 20 minutes down Kensington Park Road onto Notting Hill Gate as it becomes Bayswater Road to find this vast, 350-acre green space within the heart of the city.
-Acquired from the monks of Westminster Abbey in 1536, it was intended to be used as hunting grounds by King Henry VIII.
+Acquired from the Westminster Abbey monks in 1536, it was intended to be hunting grounds for King Henry VIII.
 Since then, this Royal Park has evolved into a public space filled with a wealth of leisure activities, sports, and relaxation amidst nature.

-Begin in Kensington Gardens (which is technically a separate park), exploring the Albert Memorial—the childhood home of Queen Victoria known as Kensington Palace—and the Peter Pan Statue.
-Tours of Kensington Palace are available Wednesday through Sunday for £20.00 in which you can view the royal halls Queen Victoria was raised in, with additional public intrigue arising around this residence given it’s the official London home of Prince William and Kate Middleton.
+Begin in Kensington Gardens—which is technically a separate park—admiring the Albert Memorial, the childhood home of Queen Victoria known as Kensington Palace, and the Peter Pan statue.
+Kensington Palace tours are available Wednesday through Sunday for £20.00 in which the royal halls Queen Victoria was raised in can be viewed, with additional public intrigue arising around this residence given it’s the official London home of Prince William and Kate Middleton.

-As you continue into Hyde Park, you’ll pass the man-made Serpentine Lake, which is popular for boating and swimming amidst the large flock of swans that call this pond home.
-Princess Diana’s Memorial Fountain sits at the midpoint of the lake, with two free art galleries flanking either side hosting modern and contemporary art exhibitions: the Serpentine North and South Galleries open Tuesday through Sunday.
-As you approach the opposite corner of Hyde Park, you’ll find floral displays inside the Rose Garden before continuing on to view a lineup of classic London landmarks for the remainder of the day.
+As you continue through Hyde Park, pass the man-made Serpentine Lake popular for boating and swimming amidst the large flock of swans that call this pond home.
+Princess Diana’s Memorial Fountain sits at the midpoint, with two free art galleries full of modern and contemporary art exhibitions flanking either side—the Serpentine North and South Galleries are open Tuesday through Sunday.
+As you approach the opposite corner, find floral displays inside the Rose Garden before continuing on to view a lineup of classic London landmarks for the remainder of the day.

 In the summer, Hyde Park is a major concert and event venue, hosting the annual British Summer Time Hyde Park festival.
 In the winter, the Winter Wonderland Ice Rink opens next to the Rose Garden.
 Regardless of how much time you have to spare, even a simple park stroll will undoubtedly provide a tranquil retreat from the otherwise omnipresent urban atmosphere.